Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the regulatory framework for legal services in England and Wales.
-This article covers the following syllabus points:
+For SQE1, you are required to understand legal services regulation in England and Wales under the Legal Services Act 2007, with a focus on the following syllabus points:

 - the Legal Services Act 2007 and its regulatory objectives